The Wayland Depot opened its doors as a consignment craft shop in 1980, just a year before the train station’s 100th birthday.

 Volunteers put the shop on track

 A group of Wayland residents, concerned about the future of the depot, obtained permission from the town to use it as a nonprofit shop where the many talented people in the area could consign their crafts.
 Profits were to benefit the town.
-Since 1980 The Wayland Depot has made generous donations to many organizations, including the town library, Parmenter Food Pantry, Hospice, and the high school scholarship program.
+Since 1980 The Wayland Depot has made generous donations to many organizations, including the Parmenter Food Pantry, The Wayland Community fund, Wayland Neighbor Brigade and Wayland Habitat for Humanity to name a few.

 Hop on Board!